ShumailaAhmed/AI-Workshop/README.md

 y_data = torch.Tensor(y.reshape(500, 1)) #we have 500 point
 ```

-next we use previous code block to plot the data for visualization purpose
+next, we use the previous code block to plot the data for visualization purpose

 ```
 # plotting data